-Our Board of Directors has established an Audit Committee, which is currently composed of four of our independent directors, Mr. Lazar, Dr. Dykes, Ms. Edwards and Mr. Green.
-During 2017, the Audit Committee met on five occasions.
+Our Board of Directors has established an Audit Committee, which is currently composed of four of our independent directors, Messrs.
+Lazar, Green and Farrell, and Dr. Dykes.
+During 2018, the Audit Committee met on four occasions and acted by unanimous written consent once.
 The Audit Committee selects and appoints our independent registered public accounting firm and assists the Board in overseeing: (1) the integrity of our financial statements; (2) our independent registered public accounting firm's qualifications and independence; (3) the performance of our independent registered public accounting firm and our internal audit function; and (4) our compliance with legal and regulatory requirements.